davidsd/snaplet-liftajax/README.md

     return $ App h a
 ```

-* Add jquery and liftAjax.js to your site's header (and place the
+Add jquery and liftAjax.js to your site's header (and place the files
-  files where they'll be served)
+where they'll be served):

 ```html
 <script type="text/javascript" src="jquery-1.7.2.min.js"></script>
 <script type="text/javascript" src="liftAjax.js"></script>
 ```

-* Add the `<ajaxFooter />` just before your site's body tag.
+Add the `<ajaxFooter />` just before your site's body tag.

 Notes
 -----